OtherRealms/Shot-Manager-Guide/index.rst

 Visibiltity settings are found in the 3D View header, header tool settings and side panel ('N' Panel).

-* **Collapsed** , Toggle between a stacked layout or colapse linear layout for the Shot Editor.
+* **Collapsed** , Toggle between a stacked layout or collapse linear layout for the Shot Editor.

 * **Zoom Width** ,  Scale Shot strip width.
 * **Zoom Height** , Scale Shot strip height.
 * **Slide** , Scale Shot Editor height.
-* **Scroll** ,  Scrol Shot Editor.
+* **Scroll** ,  Scroll Shot Editor.
-* **Opacity** , Shot editor opacity, may be overriden by camera passerpartout settings when in camera view.
+* **Opacity** , Shot editor opacity, may be overridden by camera passerpartout settings when in camera view.
 * **DPI** , text and ui size.
 Added to Blender's UI Resolution Scale in Preferences.
-This setting is stored in the addon preferences and will be persistant.
+This setting is stored in the addon preferences and will be persistent.

 Shot Editor
 ===========